What Is a HEPA Filter — and Does Filter Grade Actually Matter?

 Key Takeaways

 - HEPA captures PM2.5, PM10, bacteria, mould spores, and pollen — but does NOT capture VOCs, formaldehyde, or odours.
-An activated-carbon filter stage is required for gas-phase pollutants.
+An activated-carbon stage is required for gas-phase pollutants

-- Filter grade and CADR must both be evaluated — an H10 filter in a powerful motor will outperform an H13 filter in a weak motor in a real room.
+- Filter grade and CADR must both be evaluated — an H11 filter in a powerful motor will outperform an H13 filter in a weak motor in a real room

-- The Karban Airzone H10 HEPA-class filter includes an antimicrobial/antibacterial coating, delivering CADR 250 m³/h from a ceiling-mounted position with live AQI monitoring in the app.
+- The Karban Airzone H11 HEPA-class filter includes antimicrobial/antibacterial coating, delivers CADR 250 m³/h from ceiling height, and shows live AQI readings in the app

 Experience It